nf-core/magmap/docs/usage.md

 ##### gtdb-tk metadata

-This file contains several information that can be obtained as gtdb-tk output, [see](https://ecogenomics.github.io/GTDBTk/files/markers_summary.tsv.html).
-You can either use directly the output file or you can make a custom one.
+This file should be formatted like the GTDB-Tk output, [see](https://ecogenomics.github.io/GTDBTk/files/summary.tsv.html).

 ##### checkM metadata